-Start your week strong with this fun and fast 15-minute workout designed by New Body Plan editorial director Joe Warner
+Get back to looking and feeling better than ever with this fun and fast “anytime or anywhere” 15-minute bodyweight workout designed by New Body Plan editorial director Joe Warner

-Hi, Joe here.
-I really hope you had a great weekend.
-After my last email – which offered some quick and easy stress-busting tips on how to counter the anxiety so many of us are feeling right now because of the COVID-19 pandemic – I was inundated with emails from people saying they really wanted to regain control of their health and happiness to start feeling as positive as possible, but aren’t sure of how to start.
+After a recent post – in which I offered some quick and easy stress-busting tips on how to counter the anxiety so many of us are feeling right now because of the COVID-19 pandemic – I was inundated with emails from people saying they really wanted to regain control of their health and happiness to start feeling as positive as possible, but aren’t sure of how to start.
 And because confusion is the killer of positive progress, I wanted to offer some quick help to those of you who want to take the fast track to feeling great!

-That’s the reason for today’s email.
-I wanted to give you a little #MondayMotivation in the form of a quick, fun and effective 15-minute workout, because one of the very best ways to feel better fast is to move your body more and get a bit of a sweat on!
+That’s the reason for this post: to give you a quick, fun and effective 15-minute workout, because one of the very best ways to feel better fast is to move your body more and get a bit of a sweat on!
 You don’t need any specialist equipment, just a bit of time, a little space and a whole bunch of positive energy to give the session everything you’ve got!
 If you do then I guarantee you’ll end it feeling fantastic.
-Remember, after a really good workout it’s impossible not to feel better!
+Remember, after following a really good workout plan it’s impossible not to feel better!

 So, if you’re determined to take that first step towards feeling healthier and happier, I’ve laid it all out for you.
 You just need to show up and give it your all for just 15 minutes – if you do, I promise you won’t regret it!